sirkon/metamorph/README.md

 ## Heurstics

 metamorph applies heuristics to find conversion functions and it may choose wrong functions at times.
 You may exclude fields where it choose wrong conversion funcs.
-Once a field excluded a manual conversion func is guaranteed so you may write a proper conversion.
+Once a field excluded a manual conversion func call is guaranteed so you may write a proper conversion.